Floydlang/floyd/Docs/Floyd script reference.md

 This creates:

 1. a new type, bool (string, string)
-2. a new function value (containing the code) with type: bool (string, string).
+2. a new function object (containing the code) with type: bool (string, string).
 3. a new variable "f" assigned to the new function value.

 This is a function that takes a function value as argument: